kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

     }
 ```

-## Adding new events to send using the MessageBus
+## Adding New Events Using the MessageBus

-In case you have new events you need to report, you
-can add events the following way -
+If you have new events you need to report, you can add new events by implementing the following steps:

-1. Add new class for your event.
+1. Add a new class for your event.

-2. Implement PKEvent in this class -
+2. Implement the PKEvent in this class according the following implementation example:
-example of implementation -
 ```
 public class NewAnalyticsEvent implements PKEvent {
     public final NewAnalyticsEvent.EventType type;